Shopify/toxiproxy/README.md

 ### Toxics

 Toxics manipulate the pipe between the client and upstream.
-If the `enabled` field is not provided when creating the toxic, it will default to being disabled.
+They can be added and removed from proxies using the [HTTP api](#http-api).
+Each toxic has its own parameters to change how it affects the proxy links.

 #### latency